rubab-malik/sql-challenge/README.md

 List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+Bonus
+As you examine the data, you begin to suspect that the dataset is fake.
+Maybe, your boss gave you spurious data to test the data engineering skills of a new employee?
+To confirm your hunch, you decide to create a visualisation of the data to present to your boss.
+To do so, complete the following steps:
+1. Import the SQL database into Pandas.
+(Although you could read the CSV files directly in Pandas, you’re trying to prove your technical resourcefulness.)
+Note that this step might require some research.
+Feel free to use the following code to get started (where &lt;your_db_name&gt; is your database name):

+2. from sqlalchemy import create_engine

+3. engine = create_engine(&#39;postgresql://localhost:5432/&lt;your_db_name&gt;&#39;)

+4. connection = engine.connect()

+NOTE
+For more information about the create_engine function, see the SQLAlchemy documentationLinks to an external site..
+If you’re using a password, don’t upload it to your GitHub repository.
+For more information, review the Oops!
+I Committed My Password To GitHub!Links to an external site. video and Ignoring filesLinks to an external site. in GitHub Docs.
+5. Create a histogram to visualise the employee salary ranges that were the most common.
+6. Create a bar chart of average salary by title.

 ## Requirements
 Data Modelling (10 points)
 Entity Relationship Diagram is included or table schemas provided for all tables (10 points)